 Use it as an Excuse for Indulgence

 Take a bout of bad weather as an excuse to relax and recharge your batteries.
 If you’re staying in a villa, then you can make the most of your surroundings.
-Indulge with some fine wines and foods from your local shop, and get out your favourite book or game.
+Indulge in some fine wines and foods from your local shop, and get out your favourite book or game.
 And if you’ve opted for a villa with a pool, you can take a dip once the sun comes out.
 Or, perhaps you’ll discover a new passion for swimming in the rain.
 Feeling inspired?
-Find out how you can have the perfect holiday in Crete with our holiday packages.
-Alternatively, you can send an email to email@example.com to find out more.
+Find out how you can have the perfect holidays in Crete with our holiday packages.
+Alternatively, you can send an email to firstname.lastname@example.org to find out more.